ArjunS07/arjuns07.github.io/content/blog/microsoft-chatgpt-language-bing/index.md

 draft: false
 showTableOfContents: true
 showHeadingAnchors: true
+showFullContent: false
+description: "An analysis of the current state of LLMs, and what Microsoft's plans with OpenAI's ChatGPT technology might mean for the technology's future."
 ---

 Yesterday, [The Information reported](https://www.theinformation.com/articles/microsoft-and-openai-working-on-chatgpt-powered-bing-in-challenge-to-google) that Microsoft is planning to integrate ChatGPT, OpenAI’s breakthrough conversational AI, into Bing.